razor-network/merkle/readme.md

   -l, --level  Prints values of the given level.
 Defaults to 0 (root).
   -n, --nodes  Prints the number of nodes for the given leaves.
   -c, --count  Prints the number of levels for the given leaves.
   -h, --hash   Hash algorithm to apply on leaves.
-Values are 'sha1', 'md5' or 'none'.
+Values are 'keccak256'.
   -a, --all    Prints all levels of Merkle tree, from leaves to root.
   --level                                                                              [default: 0]
-  --hash                                                                               [default: "sha1"]
+  --hash                                                                               [default: "keccak256"]
 ```

 ## Concepts